An isogeometric finite element formulation for boundary and shell viscoelasticity based on a multiplicative surface deformation split: Introduction

 \seclabel{intro} Thin-walled structures are common to many engineering branches, as they have low weight combined with high strength.
 A suitable approach to model these structures is Kirchhoff-Love theory, especially for very slender structures.
 Many materials, such as polymers, bitumens, biological materials, and several metals or plastics at elevated temperatures, exhibit viscoelastic behavior, i.e.~they show both elastic and viscous material properties.
 Elastic materials return to their original shape instantaneously once the applied loads are removed, whereas viscoelastic materials return to their original shape gradually.
 For large deformations, the elastic and viscous deformations are in general modeled by a multiplicative split of the deformation gradient, which leads to an additive split of certain strains.

-Kirchhoff-Love theory considers very thin shells, such that out-of-plane shear strains can be neglected.
+Kirchhoff-Love theory considers thin shells, such that out-of-plane shear strains can be neglected.
 Therefore, the cross-section always remains orthogonal to the shell's mid-plane during deformation.
 The governing equation of Kirchhoff-Love shells contains higher-order derivatives, as it describes bending in terms of deformation and not in terms of rotation.
 The weak form thus requires $C^1$-continuity, which poses a requirement on the numerical discretization.
 Isogeometric analysis (IGA), introduced by \cite{hughes2005}, offers the possibility of discretizations with higher continuity by making use of splines for the description of the geometry and the solution, as is discussed in detail in \cite{cottrell2009}.
 IGA has interesting mathematical properties \citep{evans2009} and can be integrated into standard finite element codes by performing the numerical integration of smooth basis functions on Bézier elements \citep{borden2011} or Lagrange elements \citep{schillinger2016}. \cite{nguyen2015} provide an overview on isogeometric analysis and discuss implementation aspects.
 Isogeometric Kirchhoff-Love shells have been intensively studied in the literature, starting with \cite{kiendl2009}.
-Further works on isogeometric shells followed by \cite{benson2013}, \cite{echter2013}, \cite{kiendl2015}, and \cite{duong2017}.
+Further works on isogeometric shells followed, such as blended shells \citep{benson2013}, hierarchical shells \citep{echter2013}, and large-strain Kirchhoff-Love shells \citep{kiendl2015,duong2017}.
 For complex engineering problems, single patches are often not sufficient to represent shell geometries, such that multi-patch descriptions are required.
 The continuity of such discretizations is not preserved at patch interfaces and needs to be restored, see \cite{paul2020a} for a recent review on patch enforcement techniques in isogeometric analysis.
-Isogeometric analysis has been used within several applications for shell structures, e.g.~it has been applied in fracture \citep{ambati2016b,kiendl2016,paul2020b,proserpio2020}:, shape and topology optimization \citep{nagy2013,kiendl2014,hirschler2019b}, elasto-plasticity \citep{ambati2018,huynh2020}, composite shells \citep{thai2012,deng2015,roohbakhshan2016,schulte2020}, inverse analysis \citep{vubac2018,vubac2019,borzeszkowski2022}, Cahn-Hilliard phase separations \citep{valizadeh2019,zimmermann2019}, biological shells \citep{tepole2015,roohbakhshan2017}, and surfactants \citep{roohbakhshan2019}.
+Isogeometric analysis has been used within several shell and membrane applications, such as laminated composite shells \citep{thai2012,deng2015}, anisotropic shells \citep{nagy2013,faroughi2020}, shape optimization of shells \citep{kiendl2014,hirschler2019b}, liquid membranes \citep{sauer2014a,roohbakhshan2019}, biological tissues \citep{tepole2015,roohbakhshan2017}, topology optimization of shells \citep{kang2016,zhang2020}, shell fracture \citep{ambati2016b,kiendl2016}, lipid bilayers \citep{sauer2017b,bartezzaghi2019}, 2D materials \citep{ghaffari2018,ghaffari2019}, shell elastoplasticity \citep{ambati2018,huynh2020}, inverse analysis of shells \citep{vubac2018,borzeszkowski2022}, Cahn-Hilliard phase separations on deforming surfaces \citep{valizadeh2019,zimmermann2019}, adaptive surface refinement \citep{paul2020b,proserpio2020}, and fiber-reinforced shells \citep{schulte2020,duong2022}.